 Does She Have an eating disorder?

 Seligman has a great ear for dialogue.
-Especially the “what’s her major”, “Is she going to law school”, and “does she have an eating disorder” middle-class Jewish type.
+Especially the “Could you tell me what her major is?”
+“Is she going to law school?” and “Does she have an eating disorder?” middle-class Jewish type.
 She also has a lovely way with a fluid camera as she follows Danielle from one room to another.
 From one embarrassing situation to the next.

 Her Calling Card